 If you are interested in learning more about the safety of Keto, check out my article Is Keto Safe?

-It is true that starting Keto can be a big step that can come with its own set of challenges.
-Check out 7 Steps to Starting a Keto for more on how you can best start Keto and set yourself up for sustained success!
+It is true that starting keto can be a big step that can come with its own set of challenges.
+Check out my 7 Steps to Starting a Keto for more on how you can best start keto and set yourself up for sustained success!